MinorMole/Brightness_Controller/README.md

 ## Note

-* I'm build x64 version only.
-* If you want it to run it on the startup open Run panel and type "shell:startup" then place the "Brightness Controller.exe" there.
-* If you have change any connector of your monitor or just start PC up from sleep mode while the software still running you may need to right-click at the Brightness Controller notify icon and click "Reload Monitor"
+If you have change any connector of your monitor or just start PC up from sleep mode while the software still running you may need to right-click at the Brightness Controller notify icon and click "Reload Monitor"

+## Tip

+Do following this instruction If you want the program to startup with Windows.

+1. Open run dialog by using "Windows Key + R" hotkey.
+2. Type "shell:startup" and click OK.
+3. Place the "Brightness Controller.exe" on the startup folder.

 ## Licence